7 Nighttime Habits that Ruin Your Hair

 You sleep with hairspray

 “If you have a lot of hairspray in your hair, it can be really drying,” says Heath.
 She doesn’t recommend showering before bed to wash it out, because wet hair is damaging too.
 Instead, take out any bobby pins holding up your style, then break the hairspray down with a bit of leave-in conditioner, and brush it out.
-Next, keep from looking old with 40 of the best hairstyles for women over 40.
+Next, check out how to repair damaged hair.